Houses

 21st Century Architecture:

-Modern contemporary designs have asymmetric, stark geometric lines, and open spaces.
+With the aid of more computer-aided-design tools than was likely imagined by mid-century architects, 21st century designs push the use of asymmetric, stark geometric lines, and open spaces.
 Large, well-placed windows allow plenty of natural sunlight into the interior.

-Modern farmhouse designs combine rustic charm and clean lines.
-They tend to have white outside walls, just like traditional farm houses.
-They also have more modern large windows and large gables.
+Modern farmhouses combine rustic charm and clean lines.
+They tend to have white, maybe board-and-batten, outside walls, just like traditional farm houses.
+They also end to have larger windows and larger gables than traditional farm houses.

-Examples from the early 2020’s of both styles are on SW 59th, just south of SW Hamilton Street in the Honey Hill Farms subdivision.
+Examples from the early 2020’s of decoupage and modern farmhouse contemporary styles are on SW 59th, just south of SW Hamilton Street in the Honey Hill Farms subdivision.

 Apartments and Other Buildings:

 Bridlemile contains about 15 apartment complexes.
 They make up roughly a quarter of Bridlemile’s 2,489 residences.
-They are mostly two-story buildings (except the four-story Ruth Haefner Plaza), and they are all located near SW Beaverton-Hillsdale Highway (B-H Hwy).
+They are mostly two-story buildings (except for a couple of “recent” three-story ones and the four-story Ruth Haefner Plaza), and they are all located near SW Beaverton-Hillsdale Highway (B-H Hwy).

 In addition and also near the B-H Hwy, the neighborhood includes seven townhouses, four row houses, six duplexes, four tri-plexes, and six four-plexes.
 Also, it holds one strip mall (Raleigh West in the neighborhood’s SW corner), one four-story office building (Raleigh West Executive Building), about 20 stand-alone commercial and/or retail buildings of varying sizes, a “76” brand gas station, a food cart (by the gas station), a coffee stand (Slowbomb Coffee), an electrical substation and two cell towers.